 Curator Pieter van der Merwe explores the Cornish credentials of Admiral William Bligh, best known as commander of the Bounty when part of its crew mutinied in the Pacific in 1789.

-Local wish-fulfilment has seized on this over a long period and tried to square it with the fact that two children, William and Mary Bligh, were baptized at St Tudy early in 1757, with Mary reported as being Bligh’s sister and reasons puzzled over as to why he appears to have been baptized baptized twice (which does sometimes occur), three years apart.
+Local wish-fulfilment has seized on this over a long period and tried to square it with the fact that two children, William and Mary Bligh, were baptized at St Tudy early in 1757, with Mary reported as being Bligh’s sister and reasons puzzled over as to why he appears to have been baptized twice, three years apart.

 The Cornish link also continued in the next generation.
-In November 1817, just before Bligh died, his third daughter Elizabeth (1786–1854) married in London to the barrister Richard Bligh KC (1785¬–1838).
+In November 1817, just before Bligh died on 7 December, his third daughter Elizabeth (1786–1854) married in London to the barrister Richard Bligh KC (1785-1838).
 He was her second cousin, being a great-grandson of Richard Bligh of St Tudy through his son Richard (1717–73), an elder brother of Francis and thereby Admiral Bligh’s uncle: they went on to have seven children.
-Bligh’s only other grandchild was Mary Barker (latter Mrs Glennie), daughter of Elizabeth’s eldest sister, Harriet.
-Of his other four surviving daughters only one married (twice) but had no children.
+Bligh’s only other grandchild was Mary Barker (later Mrs Glennie), daughter of Elizabeth’s eldest sister, Harriet, who had married the well-known panorama showman Henry Aston Barker (1774-1856).
+Of Bligh's other four surviving daughters only one married (twice) but had no children.'

-Pieter van der Merwe devised Captain Bligh: Myth, Man and Mutiny, which displays a number of loans from the Greenwich collections, including the model of the Bounty [L2363] and relics from the launch voyage shown here [F1346]: Bligh’s coconut bowl, the horn beaker and the bullet weight used to ration out provision
+Pieter van der Merwe devised Captain Bligh: Myth, Man and Mutiny, which displays a number of loans from the Greenwich collections, including our model of the Bounty and relics from the launch voyage: Bligh’s coconut bowl, the horn beaker and the bullet weight used to ration out provisions.